-Most mykis are one of six card designs.
+Most myki cards are one of six card designs.

-All mykis are electronically encoded with a customer category which reflects eligibility for Full Fare, Concession fare or free travel and any other applicable benefits.
+All myki cards are electronically encoded with a customer category which reflects eligibility for Full Fare, Concession fare or free travel and any other applicable benefits.
 Only one category can be stored on the myki at any one time and this is used by the system to calculate the correct fare.